 Is the Fed independent?
-Should it be independent?
+Should it be separate?
 Has independence been an important topic in the past?
-More specifically, should new Fed governors be biased to economic growth, consistent with current fiscal policies over expected inflation, focus on price stability?
-The current discussion associated with new Fed governors is nothing new.
-The Fed has always fought for as much independent as possible, yet the Fed is a creature of Congress.
+Specifically, should new Fed governors be biased toward economic growth, consistent with current fiscal policies over expected inflation, and focus on price stability?
+The recent discussion associated with new Fed governors is nothing new.
+The Fed has always fought for as much independence as possible, yet the Fed is a creature of Congress.

-The current policy discussion is actually more than just having the president pick Fed governors that will follow his policy bidding.
+The current policy discussion is more than just having the President pick Fed governors to follow his policy bidding.
 It is also deeper than whether the Fed will continue to lean toward growth over inflation fears.
-This issue is greater than change any mix between hawks and doves.
+This issue is more significant than changing any mix between hawks and doves.

-We don’t have bias on what should be done.
-We do have an interest in the choices made because of what will happen to financial markets.
+We don’t have a bias on what should be done.
+We are interested in the choices made because of what will happen to financial markets.
 Our greatest fear is not with any specific policy bias as much as a fear that the Fed will continue to have a history of poor forecasting.
-The impact of forecasting mistakes will only be amplified when there is a policy extreme.
+The impact of forecasting mistakes will only be amplified when a policy is extreme.
 A temperate Fed will mute poor forecasting.
-Caution is good, yet no action can be dangerous.
-In an uncertain world dominated by poor prediction, a tempered central bank may be best for markets.
-A strong bias coupled with forecast errors only means that the end result will be a more extreme market reaction when the errors are revealed.
+Caution is reasonable, yet no action can be dangerous.
+A tempered central bank may be best for markets in an uncertain world of poor prediction.
+A strong bias coupled with forecast errors only means that the result will be a more extreme market reaction when the errors are revealed.